fimselamse/dtu_mlops/s7_scalable_applications/M20_distributed_training.md

 in the script to get this kind of distributed training to work.
 Try to answer the following questions (HINT: try to Google around):

    1. What is the function of the `DDP` wrapper?

+      Answer: Parallelizes the model by splitting the input across the specified devises

    2. What is the function of the `DistributedSampler`?

+      Answer: Restricts the dataloader to only return a subset of the dataset.
+Ensures that multiple devices doesn't run on the same data.
+Without this, we would essentially just run the entire dataset on multiple devices.

    3. Why is it necessary to call `dist.barrier()` before passing a batch into the model?

+      Answer: It syncronizes processes across different devices, in case one finishes prior to another.

    4. What does the different environment variables do in the `.sh` file

+      Answer:

+      NUM_NODES=1 # number of nodes

+      NUM_GPUS_PER_NODE=4 # how many gpus you want on this node

+      NODE_RANK=0 # which node to use (there is only 1 in this case, so the first one)

 2. Try to benchmark the runs using 1 and 2 GPUs